 Email marketing has huge potential, but it must be done right.
 Aside from selecting the best email marketing service, you’ll also need to make sure it comes with professional-looking templates you can adapt to your needs.
 Or, if not, you’ll need to find a dedicated email template builder like Stripo, BEE or Chamaileon.

 Using an email template builder is a sure way to produce professional and attractive-looking email newsletters and campaigns.

 If we compare a plain text email to an email designed using a template builder, we can clearly see why.

 An email template builder will allow you to produce HTML designs, either by writing the code yourself or by using the drag & drop builder and ready-made templates.

-Not only will it allow you to create branded emails that recipients will remember, using a well designed template will also lead to more engagement and a higher conversion rate.
+Not only will it allow you to create branded emails that recipients will remember, but using a well-designed template will also lead to more engagement and a higher conversion rate.
 After all, in the plain text email above, there is no clear call-to-action, whereas the button used in the email on the right clearly indicates what action you need to take.

 Other benefits include:

 Save you time: Email template builders come with a number of ready-made templates and designs that you can easily customize to your needs.
 All the content options are already there (buttons, images, text, etc.) so it’ll take you no time to get the email looking exactly as you want it.

 Ease-of-use: Most of the time these will be drag & drop editors, meaning that you won’t need any coding experience at all.
 Some builders are easier to use than others, but in general, they provide you with the means to create something attractive with zero prior experience.

 Conveniently stored in the cloud: Being online tools, you don’t need to install any software on your computer.
 This is also a plus for larger teams who want to collaborate on any given email campaign, as most tools allow for multiple user accounts.
 It also makes editing and re-using a template very simple.